cbeam3902/ecgr5105_Project/README.md

 # ecgr5105_Project

-Because of updates to PyTorch, you need to replace `from torch.autograd.gradcheck import zero_gradients` with
+Because of updates to PyTorch, you need to replace `from torch.autograd.gradcheck import zero_gradients` from `DeepFool/Python/deepfool.py` with

 ```
 def zero_gradients(x):